COVID-19 Information for Coastal Medical Patients

 During in-person visits, the high-quality care that you have come to expect from us will remain the same, but it will look a bit different than before the pandemic.

-Changes to keep patients and staff safe during in-person visits will include:
+Efforts to keep patients and staff safe during in-person visits include:

-- Making an appointment to visit the office under any circumstance
+- Making an appointment before visiting your primary care office for any reason

 - Waiting in the car until your clinician is ready to see you for your appointment